ClaudiusB2003/python-projects/subnet-calculator/README.md

 # Subnet Calculator
 A simple command-line Subnet Calculator written in Python to strengthen my knowledge of **Python**, **Networking**, and **Cyber Security**.
 This project is part of my learning journey and is being developed step by step.

 ---

-## Version 1
+## Version 2
 ![Subnet Calculator Screenshot](screenshot.png)

 ---

 ## Features
+- Interactive main menu (Network Information / Subnet Calculator / Exit)
 - Accepts IPv4 addresses in CIDR notation
+- Splits a network into a given number of equal-sized subnets
-- Calculates network address
+- Calculates network address for each subnet
-- Calculates broadcast address
+- Calculates broadcast address for each subnet
 - Displays subnet mask and wildcard mask
 - Displays CIDR prefix and network class
 - Displays first and last usable host
-- Displays maximum usable hosts
+- Displays maximum usable hosts per subnet
 - Detects whether the input IP is private
 - Interactive "calculate another subnet" loop

 ### Planned
 - Variable Length Subnet Masking (VLSM)
 - Input validation with helpful error messages
 - IPv6 support